-Table 7.1 shows the percent of beneficiaries with Part D coverage for the past five years in the General Medicare and CKD cohorts.
-Table 7.2 is an adaptation of data presented in the 2015 Medicare Outlook section of the www.qumedicare.com web site, and has no analyses.
-Figure 7.2 shows the categories of prescription drug coverage (described above for Figure 7.1) by age groups (20 to 44, 45 to 64, 65 to 74, and 75 and older) for General Medicare (panel a) and CKD (panel b), while Figure 7.3 shows the coverage categories by race groups (White, Black or African American, Asian, Other.
+Table 8.1 shows the percent of beneficiaries with Part D coverage for the past six years in the General Medicare and CKD cohorts.
+Table 8.2 is an adaptation of data presented in the 2016 Medicare Outlook section of the www.qimedicare.com website and does not include USRDS analyses.
+Figure 8.2 shows the categories of prescription drug coverage (described above for Figure 7.1) by age groups (20 to 44, 45 to 64, 65 to 74, and 75 and older) for General Medicare (Figure 8.2.a) and CKD (Figure 8.2.b) cohorts, while Figure 8.3 shows the coverage categories by race groups (White, Black or African American, Asian, and Other.)

-Table 7.3 is limited to beneficiaries who were enrolled in Part D prescription plans for at least one month of the analysis year.
-Part D plan enrollment and receipt of LIS were determined as described for Figure 7.1.
-Table 7.3 shows the percent of Part D enrollees with LIS within each race group ("all ages" row) and by age groups within the race group (also defined as above) for the General Medicare cohort and the CKD cohort.
-Figure 7.4 is limited to those enrolled in a Part D plan with LIS and shows the different types of LIS, as determined by the values of the Cost Sharing Group Code, for the General Medicare and CKD cohorts.
+Table 8.3 is limited to beneficiaries who were enrolled in Part D prescription plans for at least one month of the analysis year.
+Part D plan enrollment and receipt of LIS were determined as described for Figure 8.1.
+Table 8.3 shows the percent of Part D enrollees with LIS within each race group ("all ages" row) and by age groups within the race group (also defined as above) for the General Medicare cohort and the CKD cohort.
+Figure 8.4 is limited to those enrolled in a Part D plan with LIS and shows the different types of LIS, as determined by the values of the Cost Sharing Group Code, for the General Medicare and CKD cohorts.

-Table 7.4 and Figure 7.5 present data on Medicare spending for Part D benefits.
+Table 8.4 and Figure 8.5 present data on Medicare spending for Part D benefits.
 The Part D benefit expenditure for a prescription drug event (PDE) is the sum of the amount of cost sharing for the drug that is paid by the Part D low-income subsidy (LIS Amount) and the net amount that the Part D plan pays for the PDE (Covered Part D Plan Paid Amount).
-Table 7.4 shows the total Medicare Part D benefit expenditures for the General Medicare and CKD cohorts (defined above) for beneficiaries enrolled in stand-alone Part D plans (i.e., spending for Medicare Advantage prescription drug plans is not included).
-These cost numbers are, therefore, comparable to the statistics presented in Chapter 6, which show Medicare spending on Parts A and B benefits for those not in Medicare Advantage plans.
+Table 8.4 shows the total Medicare Part D benefit expenditures and the per-person per-year spending for the General Medicare and CKD cohorts (defined above) for beneficiaries enrolled in stand-alone Part D plans (i.e. spending for Medicare Advantage prescription drug plans is not included).
+These cost numbers are therefore comparable to the statistics presented in Volume 1, Chapter 7: Healthcare Expenditures for Persons with CKD, which show Medicare spending on Parts A and B benefits for those not in Medicare Advantage plans.

-Figure 7.5, panel a shows spending and patient outof-pocket amounts per-person, per-year (PPPY) for the General Medicare members and CKD cohorts for those in fee-for-service Part D plans, Optum Clinformatics[TM] Medicare Advantage plans, and Optum Clinformatics[TM] commercial insurance plans.
-Out-of-pocket cost is the sum of the amounts the patient pays without being reimbursed by a third party (for fee-for-service Medicare, the Patient Payment Amount) which includes all copayments, coinsurance, deductible, or other patient payment amounts.
+Figure 8.5.a shows spending and patient out-ofpocket costs per-person per-year (PPPY) for the General Medicare members and CKD cohorts for those in fee-for-service Part D plans, Optum Clinformatics[TM] Medicare Advantage plans, and Optum Clinformatics[TM] commercial insurance plans.
+Out-of-pocket cost is the sum of the amounts the patient pays without being reimbursed by a third party (for fee-for-service Medicare, the Patient Payment Amount), which includes all copayments, coinsurance, deductible, or other patient payment amounts.
 For fee-for-service Medicare, this includes the amount of any payment made by other third-party payers that reduced the beneficiary's liability for the PDE or prescription claim (Other True Out-of-Pocket Amount).
 Two examples of this are payments by qualified state pharmacy assistance programs or charities.
-Panel b breaks out these costs by whether the patient received any low income subsidies.
-Table 7.5 shows PPPY spending by age, sex, and race for the General and CKD cohorts by fee-for-service Medicare with LIS, fee-for-service Medicare without LIS,

-Optum Clinformatics[TM] Medicare Advantage plans and Optum Clinformatics[TM] commercial insurance plans.
+Figure 8.5.b breaks out these costs by whether the patient received any low income subsidies.
+Table 8.5.a shows PPPY spending by age, sex, and race for the General and CKD cohorts by feefor-service Medicare with LIS and fee-for-service Medicare without LIS.
+Table 8.5.b provides the same information for patients with Optum Clinformatics[TM] Medicare Advantage plans and Optum Clinformatics[TM] commercial insurance plans.